This course will provide you with a comprehensive knowledge of securitisation, looking at both the regulatory and practical aspects.

 You will approach the course material through a series of video lectures and self-paced activities which will offer multiple occasions for ‘hands-on’ activities, including quizzes, exercises, forum interactions, as well as a simulation exercise on NPL securitisation.

-The course takes 10 hours to be completed.
 This timing may vary depending on individual participants’ prior knowledge and engagement, especially with optional activities.

 The course is entirely self-paced.
 All materials will be available on a dedicated online platform, open 24/7.

 To complete successfully the course, participants will have to reach a 60% score in the mandatory activities no longer than on the 16th of June.